Data Grid Architecture

 Remoting can be viewed as the alternative to Java EE Session Beans, or Java RMI, as it provides all of their capabilities as well as supporting synchronous and asynchronous invocations, and dynamic scripting languages - enabling you to use Groovy or Ruby in your space-based applications.

-This package contains integrations with non-XAP components.
-For more information please refer to the Programmers Guide.
+This package contains integrations with non-GigaSpaces components.
+For more information please refer to the developer guide.

 Linear scalability: Elastically deployed/provisioned to cope with extreme demand/throughput during application runtime with no human intervention